mslot/NearField/Readme.md

 If you only want to deploy:

 1. run ```make deploy``` - be sure to publish to the publish/ folder that is a sibling of the src/ folder

+## DO NOTE

+1. Systemd services is hardcoded to /opt/nearfield/deploy_service
+2. Management api is hardcoded to use http and port 5001 (this is gonna change when things get more stable)
+3. I am not a Linux wizard, so my deployment script proberly sucks big time, but it helps me a lot, so I can test it quickly on the Raspberry Pi - I am open for suggestions on how to improve it